-TL;DR: Aqua Voice is a well-made cloud dictation subscription: hold a hotkey, speak, get text, from $8/month billed annually.
-Infina is a $99 one-time Mac app that transcribes on-device and does the one thing no subscription app does: a fully hands-free loop.
+TL;DR: Aqua Voice is a well-made cloud dictation subscription: hold a hotkey, speak, get text, from $8/month billed annually, which is $96 a year.
+Infina's unlimited plan is $99 a year, so on price these two are a wash.
+The difference is everything else: Infina transcribes on your own Mac, and it does the one thing no cloud app does, a fully hands-free loop.
 Say "type" plus your prompt, say "send" to press Enter, say "open Cursor" to switch apps, all from two feet away, keyboard untouched.
-For AI power users, Infina wins on ownership, privacy, and the loop.
+For AI power users, Infina wins on privacy and on the loop.

 The aqua voice vs infina question comes down to a single habit.
 Aqua, like every other dictation app, chains you to the keyboard: you hold a hotkey for each dictation, then your hands come back to press Enter and switch windows.